adistar-js/MekoDisordBot/privacy-policy.md

 ## Data Security

-The developer takes reasonable precautions to protect the information collected.
-However, no method of transmission over the internet or electronic storage is entirely secure.
+While reasonable precautions are taken to protect collected information, complete security over internet transmission or electronic storage cannot be guaranteed.

 ## Data Retention

-The developer will retain user data only for as long as necessary to provide services.
-User data may be deleted upon request.
+User data is retained only as long as necessary to provide services and may be deleted upon user request.

 ## Children's Privacy

-The Bot is not intended for use by individuals under the age of 13.
-If you believe that a child has provided personal information, please contact the developer.
+The Bot is not intended for individuals under the age of 13.
+If you suspect a child has provided personal information, please contact the developer.

 ## Changes to this Privacy Policy

-The developer may update this Privacy Policy from time to time.
-Any changes will be effective immediately upon posting.
+This Privacy Policy may undergo updates periodically.
+Any alterations become effective immediately upon posting.

 ## Contact Us

-For any questions or concerns about this Privacy Policy, please contact the developer at [https://discord.gg/CfGJ2dEFnm].
+For inquiries or concerns regarding this Privacy Policy, please contact the developer at [Support](https://discord.gg/CfGJ2dEFnm).